Homemade French Fried Onions in the Air Fryer

 Make crispy delicious onions in your air fryer!
-These homemade french fried onions are a healthy(er) alternative and perfect for topping salads, chili, dips, or just snacking.
-They’re dairy-free, vegan, and SUPER easy to make.
+These homemade french fried onions are a healthy alternative and perfect for topping salads, chili, dips, casseroles, or just snacking.
+The easy air-fried onions recipe is dairy-free, vegan, and super easy to make.

 This post contains affiliate links.
 As Amazon Associates, we earn a small commission from qualifying purchases (at no cost to you).
 Click here to read our full policy about affiliate links.
 Thank you for shopping our affiliate links, as it helps support our business and keep the yummy recipes coming your way!